Scope of this Policy

 Collection of personal information by service providers

-Gardior has outsourced the performance of the Company Secretarial and Administration functions for the Gardior Funds to Independent Fund Administrators & Advisers Pty Ltd (IFAA) (ABN 28 081 966 243) and its associated entities.
-This includes investment administration and accounting services contracted to Independent Professional Services Pty Ltd (ABN 67 126 760 638).
-Gardior also outsources the Investment Management services for the Gardior Funds to various external investment managers.
+Gardior has outsourced the performance of investment administration and accounting services to Independent Professional Services Pty Ltd (ABN 67 126 760 638), part of the IFAA group of companies (“IFAA”).
+Gardior also outsources the Investment Management services for Gardior Funds.

 All outsourced providers to Gardior undertake to keep personal information confidential and not to use it for any purposes other than those outlined in this Policy.

-Personal information is collected by IFAA in performing Company Secretarial and Administration services on behalf of Gardior.
+Personal information may be collected by IFAA in performing Administration services on behalf of Gardior.
 IFAA collects, uses, discloses and holds onto this information on behalf of Gardior.
 IFAA staff involved in the collection of information on behalf of Gardior do so in accordance with the Privacy Policies of IFAA and Gardior as well as privacy procedures in place at IFAA to ensure compliance with the Privacy Act.

 Process of collection